 A lot of people want to learn how to make a website for free.
-A small business owner who wants to promote his product/service to a college student who wants to showcase her work experience or the stay-home moms and dads who want a website for a hobby or side business.
+From a small business owner who wants to promote his product/service to a college student who wants to showcase her work experience, or a stay-home mom and dad who wants a website for a hobby or side business.

 Today’s technology allows regular people to build their site with very little or no programming knowledge at all.
-In this article, I will show you how to create a professional website with minimal costs, just like this cleaning service website.
+In this article, I will show you how to create a professional website with minimal costs, just like this attorney website.

 So let’s get started!

 Step 1: Choose a Domain Name

 Every successful website starts with a good domain name.
 Your domain name is your website address that begins with http://www.
 Choosing a domain name is a major step, so choose your domain name carefully.

 Here is my opinion when choosing a domain name: